balupton/is-ember-ready-yet/README.md

 ## annoyances

+### all-in workflow
+The only way that the docs say you can use Ember now, is via their ember-cli.
+No more days of including as little or as much of ember as you need into your existing page.
+It's now all-in for the ember + ember-cli way, or you're on your own.
+It would be nice if some documentation about selective usage of Ember was around, perhaps as a supplement to the install guide.

 ### size
 It's never mentioned, but in case you were wondering, Ember 2.0 is 107.46KB gzipped — would be nice if this was mentioned somewhere on the website.
 In comparison, Polymer 1.0 is 40.02KB gzipped, React 0.13.3 is 35.36KB gzipped.